stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 20, 100 or 1,000 employees cannot collaborate on a document or presentation that articulates strategy.
 Most employees won't even read it.

-\#stratapp makes your strategy alive and accessible toeveryone.
+\#stratapp makes your strategy alive and accessible to everyone.

+xxx

 ## **breaking the hierarchy deadlock on innovation & strategy execution**